timeplus-io/docs/docs/js-udf.md

 ## Develop an aggregate function {#udaf}

 An aggregate function returns one value per group of rows.
-When you register the UDF, make sure you turn on the option to indicate this is an aggregation funciton.
+When you register the UDF, make sure you turn on the option to indicate this is an aggregation function.
 Comparing to scalar functions, the life cycle is a bit more complex.

 ### 3 required and 3 optional functions

-Let's take an example of a function to get the second maxium values from the group.
+Let's take an example of a function to get the second maximum values from the group.

 | Order | Function         | Required? | Description                                                  | Example                                                      |
 | ----- | ---------------- | --------- | ------------------------------------------------------------ | ------------------------------------------------------------ |